Email Scott@LPForest.org for more information or CLICK HERE

 We are the The Los Padres Forest Association (LPFA)

-Founded in 1979, the LPFA is the official non-profit 501(c)(3) of the Los Padres National Forest.
+Founded in 1979, the LPFA is an official non-profit 501(c)(3) partner of the Los Padres National Forest.
 Our mission is to care for the Los Padres Forest, ensuring it thrives and remains safe and open for the people to use and enjoy.

 The LPFA shares the Forest Service motto of “Caring for the Land and Serving the People.”
 We love nothing more than to help people enjoy their time in the Los Padres in a sustainable and respectful manner.
 If you have any questions about the forest, trails, camps or anything Los Padres related – we are more than happy to help: